-Christmas storm approaches West, as East gets warmer
+Christmas storm in West, warmer temps in East

 Story highlights

-- Winter storm expected over Christmas weekend in parts of Rockies, upper Midwest
+- Most flight delays Saturday are in Chicago, a flight tracker website shows

-- Warmer in the East where temperatures could be 5-15 degrees higher than usual
+- Temperatures could be 5-15 degrees higher than usual in the eastern US

-(CNN)A winter storm could hit the Rockies and upper Midwest, making it a very white Christmas for folks in those parts.
+(CNN)A winter storm could hit the Rockies and upper Midwest late Saturday, making it a very white Christmas for folks in those parts.

 But for most, the weather outside isn't so frightful -- especially if you're in the central and eastern United States.
-You might see warmer than usual temperatures for December in the Southeast with Atlanta's forecasts at 70 degrees and Orlando's at 86 degrees for Christmas Eve.
+You might see warmer than usual temperatures for December in the Southeast: Atlanta is forecast to reach a high near 70 degrees on Christmas Eve, and Orlando may reach above 80.

 High temperatures could be five to 15 degrees above average on Saturday from the plains to the East Coast, according to the National Weather Service.